Temco Aircraft: Aircraft manufacturing

+Assembly of U.S. Navy Temco TT-1 Pinto trainers at Temco Aircraft in Dallas, Texas, 1957.

 The company secured contracts for various parts for major aircraft designs, including the C-82, Fairchild F-28, Lockheed F-104 Starfighter and P2V Neptune, the McDonnell F-101 Voodoo, the Boeing B-47 Stratojet, and many others.
 Additionally they started subcontracting production of the Globe Swift two seat general aviation design, but were so successful in production that supply soon caught up with demand and Globe went out of business.
 TEMCO retained the rights to the design in 1947, producing it in small numbers for the next four years.
 Equipping the Swift with a much more powerful engine and tandem two-seat cockpit turned it into the T-35 Buckaroo trainer aircraft, which competed and lost out to the Beechcraft T-34 Mentor.
 Ten T-35's were eventually sold to Saudi Arabia.
 Another new-design was also produced as the Model 33 Plebe, which also failed to enter production.

 Work soon flooded the original Grand Prairie site, and a new plant was set up at Majors Field in Greenville, primarily to offload US Air Force work and allow Grand Prairie to be used primarily for Navy work.
 TEMCO, meanwhile, turned increasingly to overhaul services at their new Greenville plants, and won a contract to overhaul C-54's returning from the Berlin Airlift.
 TEMCO also acquired the Luscombe Aircraft, another Dallas-area company involved in similar work.
 In 1953 they became involved in a partnership with Riley Aircraft Sales to convert existing North American Navions to a twin-engine version, the Twin Navion, eventually buying the rights to the conversion and converting 138 aircraft over the next four years.
 However, by 1954 contracts were drying up, and the company was down to only 500 employees, laying off over 2,000 in a town of only 15,000.